 You’d care less if any first-grader judges you or your ideas.
 You wouldn’t even care if you come off as an idiot.
 Because you don’t view first graders as smart as you.

 The fear of getting posterized in the NBA

-Have you noticed some NBA players never get posterized?
-I’m talking about getting dunked on.
+Have you noticed some NBA players never get dunked on?

 So, the NBA shares many similarities with engineering.
 To maximize your chance for success, you can’t be insecure.
-You need to showcase your skillset to succeed.
+You need to showcase your skill set and take risks.
 Someone hired you or works with you because they believe in you.

 How to overcome the imposter syndrome

-Over the years, I’ve come up with many ways to overcome feeling like a fraud.
-I use these techniques myself, and they work in every industry too.
+Over the years, I’ve come up with 6 ways to overcome feeling like a fraud.
+I use these techniques myself, and they’ll work in every industry.

-And let me tell you, sometimes feeling like a fraud never goes away.
-That’s the reality.
-But, the feeling will subdue over time.
+While sometimes, feeling like a fraud never goes away.
+The feeling will subdue over time.

 #1) We’re all human

 To state the obvious, we all eat, sleep, and use the restroom like clockwork.
 While each of us has fears and insecurities.
-Not one human is exempt from these behaviors and feelings.
+Not one human is exempt from these behavioral patterns and feelings.
 Despite what Instagram may have you think.

-Once I realized this, I no longer viewed any person above me.
-We all circle the same fireball while trapped on this amazing spinning rock.
+Once I fully embraced this simple fact, I no longer viewed any one person above me.
+Especially, since we all circle the same fireball on the same spinning rock.